 Visa on Arrival

-If you are planning to stay in Thailand only for a couple of weeks and you hold a passport from any of the listed countries, you are eligible for a Visa on Arrival that is valid for 15 days.
+If you are planning to stay in Thailand only for couple weeks and you hold a passport issued by one of 18 eligible countries, you can apply for a Visa on Arrival that is valid for 15 days.
 This visa can be applied for and received same-day at all international airports and most border crossings.

-When applying for a Visa on Arrival you need to have a passport, air ticket, photo, hotel booking voucher and enough cash in local currency to pay the fee (normally it is 2000 THB).
+When applying for Visa on Arrival you need to have a passport, air ticket, photo, hotel booking voucher and enough cash in local currency to pay the fee (normally it's 2000 THB).
+Detailed information about this type of Thai tourist visa, the list of required documents and application procedure can be found here: Thai Visa on Arrival.

 Single-Entry Tourist Visa

 Single-Entry Tourist Visa is valid for entering Thailand once within 3 months from the date of application.
 The period of stay is 60 days maximum (starting from the day you enter Thailand).
-Single-Entry Tourist Visa can be applied for at any Thai embassy or consulate worldwide and costs around 30 EUR.
-It usually takes two business days to apply for and receive a Single-Entry Tourist Visa.
+Single-Entry Tourist Visa can be applied for at any Thai embassy or consulate worldwide and costs around 40 USD / 30 EUR.
+It usually takes two business days to apply for and receive your visa but the length of the process varies depending on the embassy/consulate.

 Multiple-Entry Tourist Visa